Wanner Family Farm ProjectHB

 Other benefits from the project include producing digested manure solids, which after composting can be sold to landscaping contractors.
-Digested manure liquids, which are essentially made odorless by the process, will be irrigated on nearby fields as natural fertilizer.
+Digested manure liquids, which have reduced odor compared to untreated manure, will be irrigated on nearby fields as natural fertilizer.

 Sustainable Development Benefits

 - Displaces polluting local grid-based electricity with renewable energy

 - Reduces 35,337 metric tons of greenhouse gas emissions

 - Reduces the farm’s nutrient runoff, odor, and pathogens